How to call a smart contract using wagmi's v3 useWriteContract hook

 Call a smart contract

-To call a smart contract using wagmi you will use useWriteContract.
-We first instantiate the hook and destructure the return.
+To call a smart contract using wagmi v3, you will use useWriteContract.
+The hook returns a mutation object following TanStack Query conventions.

 const handleMint = (address: string) => {